apache/activemq-website/src/pluggable-storage-lockers.md

 </persistenceAdapter>
 ```

-In order for this mechanism to work correctly, each broker in a master/slave(s) cluster must have a unique value for the `brokerName` attribute as defined on the `<broker/>` tag.
+In order for this mechanism to work correctly, each broker in a active/passive(s) cluster must have a unique value for the `brokerName` attribute as defined on the `<broker/>` tag.
 Alternatively, use unique values for the `leaseHolderId` attribute on the `<lease-database-locker/>` tag as this value is used to create a lease lock definition.

 The lease based lock is acquired by blocking at startup.
 It is then retained for a period whose duration (in ms) is given by the `lockKeepAlivePeriod` attribute.
-To retain the lock the master broker periodically extends its lease by `lockAcquireSleepInterval` milliseconds each time.
-In theory, therefore, the master broker is always (`lockAcquireSleepInterval - lockKeepAlivePeriod`) ahead of the slave broker with regard to the lease.
+To retain the lock the active broker periodically extends its lease by `lockAcquireSleepInterval` milliseconds each time.
+In theory, therefore, the active broker is always (`lockAcquireSleepInterval - lockKeepAlivePeriod`) ahead of the passive broker with regard to the lease.
 It is imperative that `lockAcquireSleepInterval > lockKeepAlivePeriod`, to ensure the lease is always current.
 As of ActiveMQ 5.9.0 a warning message is logged if this condition is not met.

-In the simplest case, the clocks between master and slave must be in sync for this solution to work properly.
+In the simplest case, the clocks between active and passive brokers must be in sync for this solution to work properly.
 If the clocks cannot be in sync, the locker can use the system time from the database CURRENT TIME and adjust the timeouts in accordance with their local variance from the DB system time.
 If `maxAllowableDiffFromDBTime` is greater than zero the local periods will be adjusted by any delta that exceeds `maxAllowableDiffFromDBTime`.

 > It is important to know if the default rules your JDBC driver uses for converting `TIME` values are JDBC compliant.
 If you're using MySQL, for example, the driver's JDBC URL should contain `useJDBCCompliantTimezoneShift=true` to ensure that `TIME` value conversion is JDBC compliant.
 If not the locker could report a large time difference when it compares the retrieved lease expiration time against the current system time.
 Consult your JDBC driver's documentation for more details.